Larry King, legendary talk show host, dies at 87 - KION546

 More recently, King revealed in 2017 that he had been diagnosed with lung cancer and successfully underwent surgery to treat it.
 He also underwent a procedure in 2019 to address angina.

 King also suffered personal loss last year when two of his adult children died within weeks of each other: Andy King, 65, suffered a heart attack and daughter Chaia King, 52, died after being diagnosed with lung cancer.
-King is survived by three sons.
+King is survived by three sons, Larry, Jr., Chance and Cannon, who released a statement following their father’s death.

+“The world knew Larry King as a great broadcaster and interviewer, but to us he was ‘Dad.’
+He was the man who lovingly obsessed over our daily schedules and our well-being, and who took such immense pride in our accomplishments — large, small, or imagined,” their statement said.

+“Through it all, we knew without a doubt in the world that he loved us more than life itself.
+He was an amazing father, and he was fiercely loyal to those lucky enough to call him a friend.
+We will miss him every single day of our lives.”

 He interviewed every president from Ford to Obama